-The key terms and concepts defined on this page are the fundamentals of Sentry.
+These key terms and concepts are the fundamentals of Sentry.
 While we define new terms as you come across them throughout our documentation, having an understanding of the key concepts and features here will make it easier to learn more complex ideas about the product.

 Some of the following key concepts have corresponding features with the same name listed (in upper case) in the Key Features section.